• Skip to primary navigation

 Storage Hints

 Cornstarch will keep indefinitely at room temperature in a sealed container.
 Try not to use it in something you are planning to freeze, as it tends to lose its thickening powers when frozen.
-Not that that matters while it’s all frozen solid, but it will when you thaw it.
+You may not think that matters while it’s all frozen solid, but you will when you thaw it.

 History Notes